CoDoL: Conditional Domain Prompt Learning for Out-of-Distribution Generalization: Abstract

 \section{Abstract}

 Recent advances in pre-training vision-language models (VLMs), \emph{e.g.}, contrastive language-image pre-training (CLIP) methods, have shown great potential in learning out-of-distribution (OOD) representations.
-Despite showing competitive performance, the prompt-based CLIP methods still suffer from: i) \emph{inaccurate text descriptions}, which leads to degraded accuracy and robustness, and poses a challenge for zero-shot CLIP methods. ii) \emph{limited vision-language embedding alignment}, which significantly affects the generalization performance.
-To tackle the above issues, this paper proposes a novel \underline{Co}nditional \underline{D}omain pr\underline{o}mpt \underline{L}earning (CoDoL) method, which utilizes readily-available \emph{domain information} to form prompts and improves the vision-language embedding alignment for improving OOD generalization.
+Despite showing competitive performance, the prompt-based CLIP methods still suffer from: i) \emph{inaccurate text descriptions}, which leads to degraded accuracy and robustness, and poses a challenge for zero-shot CLIP methods. ii) \emph{limited vision-language embedding alignment}, which is one important factor affecting generalization performance.
+To tackle the above issues, this paper proposes a novel \underline{Co}nditional \underline{D}omain pr\underline{o}mpt \underline{L}earning (CoDoL) method, which utilizes readily-available \emph{domain information} to form prompts and contributes to improved vision-language embedding alignment, which we identify as one factor underlying the observed OOD generalization gains.
 To capture both instance-specific and domain-specific information, we further propose a lightweight \underline{D}omain \underline{M}eta \underline{N}etwork (DMN) to generate input-conditional tokens for images in each domain.
-Extensive experiments on four OOD benchmarks (PACS, VLCS, OfficeHome and DigitDG) validate the effectiveness of our proposed CoDoL in terms of improving the vision-language embedding alignment as well as the out-of-distribution generalization performance.
+Extensive experiments on four OOD benchmarks (PACS, VLCS, OfficeHome, and DigitDG) validate the effectiveness of our proposed CoDoL method in terms of empirically improves vision-language embedding alignment across four DG benchmarks, which we present as a contributing factor (rather than the sole cause) of the observed OOD gains.